Smellypniz/DPS_Meter/README.md

-# Example
+# DPS_Meter
-An example greeter plugin
+Shows a recount-style DPS meter and uses party plugin to show team's dps